elasticio/elasticio.github.io/content/_getting-started/user-profile-information.md

 If you open the section **(1)** and click this item **(2)**, you will reach your SSH keys list, which you can manage from here.

 {% include img.html max-width="100%" url="/assets/img/getting-started/tour/ssh.png" title="SSH Keys" %}

+## Managing users with API calls

+You can do many of the things described above using the corresponding API calls.
+You can find all necessary information about this functionality in our [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/users).